tum-pbs/pbdl-book/supervised-discuss.md

 the network might specialize on pre-computed data that differs from what is produced when combining the NN with the solver, i.e it will suffer from _distribution shift_.

-### Meshes and grids

-The previous airfoil example used Cartesian grids with standard convolutions.
-These typically give the most _bang-for-the-buck_, in terms of performance and stability.
-Nonetheless, the whole discussion here of course also holds for other types of convolutions, e.g., a less regular mesh in conjunction with graph-convolutions, or particle-based data with continuous convolutions (cf {doc}`others-lagrangian`).
-You will typically see reduced learning performance in exchange for improved sampling flexibility when switching to these.

-Finally, a word on fully-connected layers or _MLPs_ in general: we'd recommend to avoid these as much as possible.
-For any structured data, like spatial functions, or _field data_ in general, convolutions are preferable, and less likely to overfit.
-E.g., you'll notice that CNNs typically don't need dropout, as they're nicely regularized by construction.
-For MLPs, you typically need quite a bit to avoid overfitting.

 ![Divider](resources/divider2.jpg)